 Squarespace is not free or open-source.
 It’s a subscription-based solution.
-They offer four plans, so if you choose an annual deal, it will cost you from $12 to $40 per month, depending on the features you select.
+They offer four plans, so if you choose an annual deal, it will cost you from $12 to $40 per month, depending on your selected features.
 Thankfully, there won’t be unpredictable expenses.

 - Personal plan: $12 monthly ($224 annually) – this is the price for a Squarespace basic version, which can cover your needs if you want to have your blog or a website with a limited number of pages and features.
 Also, in the scope of this plan, there can be only 2 contributors.

-- Advanced eCommerce plan: $40 per month ($480 annually) – This plan has been created for businesses that need additional features for e-commerce storefronts, like shipping and discounts, APIs for inventory, etc.
+- Advanced eCommerce plan: $40 per month ($480 annually) – This plan has been created for businesses needing additional e-commerce storefront features, like shipping and discounts, APIs for inventory, etc.

-Although Squarespace pricing and plans are determined in advance, they can be a burden for start-ups which have a lot of other expenses, especially in an early phase.
-We in Mane Digital, we recommend you to try to predict as many expenses as possible, whichever platform you choose.
+Although Squarespace pricing and plans are determined in advance, they can burden start-ups with many other expenses, especially in an early phase.
+We at Mane Digital recommend you try to predict as many expenses as possible, whichever platform you choose.

-Unlike Squarespace, WordPress doesn’t have any kind of subscription or plan.
+Unlike Squarespace, WordPress doesn’t have any subscription or plan.
 It’s an open-source solution.
-This CMS (Content Management System) provides a framework upon which you can build your website and pay for only the things you need.
+This CMS (Content Management System) provides a framework for building your website and paying for only the necessary things.
 We divided mandatory and optional costs so you can easily predict which expenses you may have if you choose this platform.

 Mandatory WordPress costs:

 - Hosting – We’re sure you’re away that your website has to “live” somewhere.
 That’s called “hosting.”
-There are different options, depending on how site size, scope, and traffic.
+There are different options depending on site size, scope, and traffic.
 For an average website, estimated hosting fees are $12 per month.

 - A domain name – Aka, the name of your site.
 This asset has to be bought too.
 If you buy a domain and hosting together, you will probably get a combo discount.

-- SSL certificate – In case it is not included in your hosting, having this kind of security is important, particularly if you collect data or conduct e-commerce.
+- SSL certificate – In case it is not included in your hosting, having this kind of security is essential, mainly if you collect data or conduct e-commerce.
 So you will need to plan for this expense too.

-- The developer – Even if you have the initiative to create a website on your own, despite having technical skills, our recommendation is to have at least one quality developer engaged.
+- The developer – Even if you have the initiative to create a website on your own, despite having technical skills, we recommend having at least one quality developer engaged.
 If something goes wrong, he or she could be of great help.
-Or, in case you don’t have the time and ambition to engage yourself in this endeavor, a developer will be mandatory.
-And the prices of their working hours are variable, depending on a lot of factors.
+Or, in case you don’t have the time and ambition to engage in this endeavor, a developer will be mandatory.
+And their working hours’ prices vary, depending on many factors.

 Optional elements which you can choose whether you will pay for:

-- Theme – There are a lot of free themes created for almost all industries, topics, etc. If you decide to pay for a theme (approximately $59), there are benefits provided, for instance, you can count on their 24/7 support.
+- Theme – Many free themes are created for almost all industries, topics, etc. If you decide to pay for a theme (approximately $59), there are benefits provided; for instance, you can count on their 24/7 support.

-Depending on the kind of business you do, you may need different features that will expand the cost of your WordPress site build.
+Depending on your business, you may need different features that will expand the cost of your WordPress site build.
 Although WordPress is free, you should think about and then search for all possible requests you and your website’s visitors may have.
-In case you need really specific features, you will have to pay for a plugin or an extension to provide it.
-Because of that, as we already mentioned, good project planning at the beginning of web site development is essential.
+In case you need really specific features, you will have to pay for a plugin or an extension to provide them.
+Because of that, as we already mentioned, good project planning at the beginning of website development is essential.